-THE other fquadron was not equally fuccessful.
-It was commanded by Pen, and carried on board 4000 men, under the command of Venables.
-About 5000 more joined them from Barbadoes and St. Christophers.
-Both these officers were inclined to the king's service P; and it is pretended, that Cromwel was obliged to hurry the foldiers on board, in order to prevent the execution of a conspiracy, which had been formed among them, in favour of the exiled family q.
-The ill success of this enterprize, may justly be ascribed, as much to the injudicious schemes of the protector, who planned it, as to the bad execution of the officers, by whom it was conducted.
-The foldiers were the refuse of the whole army: The forces, inlifted in the West Indies, were the most profligate of mankind: Pen and Venables were of incompatible tempers: The troops were not furnished with arms fit for fuch an expedition: Their provisions were defective both in quantity and quality: All hopes of pillage, the best incentive to valour among such men, were CHAP. refused the foldiers and seamen: No directions or intelligence were given to conduct the officers in their enterprize: And at the same time, they were tied down to follow the advice of commissioners, who disconcerted them in all their projects .
+THE other squadron was not equally successful.
+It conquered. was commanded by Pen, and carried on board 4000 men, under the command of Venables.
+About 5000 more joined them from Barbadoes and St. Christopher's.
+Both these officers were inclined to the king's service P; and it is pretended, that Cromwel was obliged to hurry the foldiers on board, in order to prevent the execution of a conspiracy which had been formed among them, in favour of the exiled family q.
+The ill success of this enterprize may justly be ascribed, as much to the injudicious schemes of the protector, who planned it, as to the bad execution of the officers, by whom it was conducted.
+The foldiers were the refuse of the whole army: The forces, inlifted in the West Indies, were the most profligate of mankind: Pen and Venables were of incompatible tempers: The troops were not furnished with arms fit for fuch an expedition: Their provisions were defective both in quantity and quality: All hopes of pilq Vita D. Berwici, p.
+124.